Is AI the magic bullet for your company's data glut?

 New sources may need to be added to the system.
 For instance, legacy equipment at a factory might be retrofitted with up-to-date temperature sensors, or a public safety agency may have to incorporate remote camera feeds to take advantage of algorithms used to identify potential safety issues in public spaces.

 In the next five years, artificial intelligence will impact businesses in profound ways.
 Much like the early days of the World Wide Web, we’re at the stage in which AI technologies seem new and often difficult to grasp.
-Indeed, it will very difficult to go on the AI journey alone.
+Indeed, it will be very difficult to go on the AI journey alone.
 But the good news is that tools, expert help, and even critical data sources can be readily accessed—and enable companies to deliver true business value from AI.

 This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.